Supra-arcade downflows: Instrumentation

-SADs are typically observed using soft X-ray and Extreme Ultraviolet (EUV) telescopes that cover a wavelength range of roughly 10 to 1500 Angstroms (Å) and are sensitive to the high-temperature (100,000 to 10,000,000 K) coronal plasma through which the downflows move.
-These emissions are blocked by Earth's atmosphere, so observations are made using space observatories.
-The first detection was made by the Soft X-ray Telescope (SXT) onboard Yohkoh (1991–2001).
-Observations soon followed from the Transition Region and Coronal Explorer (TRACE, 1998–2010), an EUV imaging satellite, and the spectroscopic SUMER instrument on board the Solar and Heliospheric Observatory (SOHO, 1995–2016).
-More recently, studies on SADs have used data from the X-Ray Telescope (XRT) onboard Hinode (2006—present) and the Atmospheric Imaging Assembly (AIA) on board the Solar Dynamics Observatory (SDO, 2010—present).
-In addition to EUV and X-ray instruments, SADs may also be seen by white light coronagraphs such as the Large Angle and Spectrometric Coronagraph (LASCO) onboard SOHO, though these observations are less common.
+SADs are typically observed using soft x-ray and extreme ultraviolet telescopes, or EUVs, that cover a wavelength range of roughly 10 to 1500 Å, and are sensitive to the coronal plasma, through which the downflows move.
+These emissions, however, are blocked by Earth's atmosphere, so observations are made using space observatories.
+The first detection was made in 1999 by a soft x-ray telescope (SXT) onboard the Yohkoh spacecraft, and was soon followed by observations from NASA’s TRACE satellite, and the spectroscopic SUMER instrument on board the SOHO Observatory.
+More recently, studies on SADs have used data from an SXT onboard the Hinode, as well as from the Solar Dynamics Observatory.
+In addition to EUV and X-ray instruments, SADs may also be seen by white light coronagraphs such as the Large Angle and Spectrometric Coronagraph onboard SOHO, though these observations are less common.

 Causes

 SADs are widely accepted to be byproducts of magnetic reconnection, the physical process that drives solar flares by releasing energy stored in the Sun's magnetic field.
-Reconnection reconfigures the local magnetic field surrounding the flare site from a higher-energy (non-potential, stressed) state to a lower-energy (potential) state.
-This process is facilitated by the development of a current sheet, often preceded by or in tandem with a coronal mass ejection.
-As the field is being reconfigured, newly formed magnetic field lines are swept away from the reconnection site, producing outflows both toward and away from the solar surface, respectively referred to as downflows and upflows.
-SADs are believed to be related to reconnection downflows that perturb the hot, dense plasma that collects above flare arcades, but precisely how SADs form is uncertain and is an area of active research.
+Magnetic reconnection changes the local magnetic field surrounding the flare site from a higher-energy (non-potential, stressed) state to a lower-energy (potential) state.
+This process is facilitated by the development of a current sheet, often preceded by or similar to a coronal mass ejection.
+As the field is being reconfigured, newly formed magnetic field lines are swept away from the reconnection site, producing new flows both toward and away from the solar surface, respectively referred to as downflows and upflows.
+SADs are believed to have relation to reconnection downflows that disrupt the hot, dense plasma that collects above flare arcades, but precisely how SADs form is uncertain and is an area of active research.

 SADs were first interpreted as cross sections of magnetic flux tubes, which comprise coronal loops, that retract down due to magnetic tension after being formed at the reconnection site.
-This interpretation was later revised to suggest that SADs are instead wakes behind much smaller retracting loops (SADLs), rather than cross sections of the flux tubes themselves.
-Another possibility, also related to reconnection outflows, is that SADs arise from an instability, such as the Rayleigh-Taylor instability or a combination of the tearing mode and Kelvin-Helmholtz instabilities.
+This interpretation was later revised to suggest that SADs are instead wakes behind much smaller SADLs, rather than cross sections of the flux tubes themselves.
+Another possibility, also related to reconnection outflows, is that SADs arise from an instability, such as Rayleigh-Taylor instability or a combination of the tearing mode and Kelvin-Helmholtz instabilities.